2012 Green Bay Packers season: Postseason (Playoffs)

 By virtue of clinching the NFC North division title the Packers hosted a playoff game in the wild-card round.
-The Packers win against the Titans in Week 16 guaranteed at least the 3rd seed in the NFC; However, the Packers fell short of the #2 seed and a first round bye by failing to win in Week 17 over the Vikings.
+The Packers' win against the Titans in Week 16 guaranteed at least the 3rd seed in the NFC; However, the Packers fell short of the #2 seed and a first round bye by failing to win in Week 17 over the Vikings.

 NFC Wildcard Round: vs. Minnesota Vikings

-After trailing early in the first quarter, the Packers were able to score 24 consecutive points due to a Vikings defense demotivated by a bad performance from Vikings backup quarterback Joe Webb (starter Christian Ponder was injured in regular season finale).
-The Packers got their first playoff win since 2010 and first home playoff victory since 2007.
+After trailing early in the first quarter, the Packers were able to score 24 consecutive points to get their first playoff win since Super Bowl XLV and first home playoff victory since 2007.